stas1f1/techdebt-project/README.md

 Generator model [was able to](https://github.com/stas1f1/techdebt-project/blob/main/generator/generator_testing.ipynb) understand simple algorithmic functions like prime number check and fibonacci sequence, however did not do so well in determining exact geometry task or the function being visualized through pyplot.

-Below are example tables for random functions taken from the initial dataset's part not used in training, sampled by short, medium and long-length names.
+Below are example tables for random functions taken from the initial dataset's part, which was not used in training.
+They were separately sampled by short, medium and long-length names.

 ### Short-length function regeneration examples